hippietrail/RetroGhidra/README.md

 # In progress
 - Commodore Amiga: "Hunk" executable and object file loader - identifies but does not load yet
+- Sinclair QL: Executable format - identifies but does not load yet
 - Sinclair ZX Spectrum .SNA snapshot loader - identifies but does not yet load
 - RISC OS AIF (Arm Image Format) loader - identifies but does not yet load